PCA9685 - Multiple Servo Control Using Arduino

 Servo Interfacing with Arduino

-As you are well aware that Servo motors require PWM pulses to run and control them.
+As you are well aware, Servo motors require PWM pulses to run and control them.
 The changing Duty Cycle PWM pulse can control the Angle of rotation.
-The Servo motors have three Wires named: VCC, GND, and PWM, and also a small internal circuitry present inside it.
+The Servo motors have three Wires named: VCC, GND, and PWM, and also a small internal circuitry present inside them.

 Servo Motor Pinout